04 · 2025

 My approach

-• The design specifically addresses the needs of people with visual impairments
+• The design specifically addresses the needs of people with a visual impairment

-• Controls are intuitive without relying on a visual display
+• The controls are intuitive without reliance on a visual display

-• The design fits OXO's brand values (inclusive and user-friendly)
+• The design aligns with OXO's brand values (inclusive and user-friendly)

-• All choices are supported by research and testing
+• All choices are substantiated with research and testing

-• Able to design with a focus on user experience and accessibility
+• Ability to design with a focus on user experience and accessibility

-• Able to collaborate in a design team
+• Ability to collaborate in a design team

-• Able to work iteratively from analysis to concept and final design
+• Ability to work iteratively from analysis to concept and final design

 Merkbeleving onderzoeken